JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 then BUCKy to produce the table of estimated CFs and their credibility intervals.
 Both steps in this pipeline are parallelized.

-!!!
-Info "input quartet CFs: BUCKy versus gene trees"
+!!! info "input quartet CFs: BUCKy versus gene trees"
     When quartet CFs are estimated using BUCKy on each subset of 4 taxa, then error in gene trees is accounted for: BUCKy aims to estimate true gene tree discordance, beyond discordance that is due to uncertainty in